*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 There are various types of fluid you need in your car.
 They all have a purpose, from brake fluid to transmission fluid, but they become a pain when they get on your carpet.

 This accident happens more often than you think, but there’s a method to getting it out.

 Using baking soda and a load of paper towels, you can make this stain stay away for good!

-A Step-By-Step Process On Getting The Transmission Fluid Out Of Carpet
+A Step-By-Step Process On How To Get Transmission Fluid Out Of Carpet

-Transmission fluid has 80% to 90% of oil with 10% to 20% water.
-The fluid provides lubrication of the different components inside your transmission (which is basically a house of gears).
+Transmission fluid has 80% to 90% oil and 10% to 20% water.
+The fluid lubricates the different components inside your transmission (basically a house of gears).
 The fluid must be replaced when it becomes dirty with water and burnt.

 It’s easy to change the fluid, but what if a stray blob has got into the house?
 Yes, I gave you a little lesson about its purpose on cars, but it definitely should NOT be on your carpet.